nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Example:**
 <br>
-* You want to delete an applicant who exist in HMHero yet.
+* You want to delete an applicant who exist in HMHero.
-* You run the delete command.

 Command Input Box: `delete n/Bernice Yu p/99272758`